-Karissa has sixteen years of experience in public education, fourteen of which have been in the ESL field.
+Karissa has seventeen years of experience in public education, fifteen of which have been in the ESL field.
 After eleven years of teaching in grades K-5 and 9-12, she moved into an instructional coaching position, and for five years, she worked with teachers of English Learners.
-In the fall, Karissa is excited to be returning to the classroom to teach Newcomer English Learners at the high school level.
+In 2016, Karissa returned to the classroom to teach Newcomer English Learners at the high school level.
 She earned her Master of Education with a focus on Teaching English to Non-English Language Background Learners from Tennessee State University in 2003.

 She was raised as a preacher’s kid and missionary kid and partially grew up in Bangkok, Thailand.
 In her twenties, she took a journey from evangelical Protestantism to Eastern Orthodoxy.
 As of late, she has had more doubts and questions than certainty about faith.
 She continues to challenge tradition, seek truth, and make peace with her changing beliefs.